UniformCSS/docs/docs/fundamentals/color-system.md

 ## Color Opacity

 All colors are initially configured in hexadecimal format e.g. `#ffffff`.
 However, during the build process, Uniform will convert each color to their rgba equivalent values.
 By doing so, you can take advantage of the `opacity` property by manipulating the alpha channel of each color.
-For more information, check out the opacities section in [Colors](/docs/colors/).
+For more information, check out [Opacities](/docs/opacities/).

 | Color | Name { .w-160 } | Opacity |
 | - | - | - |